log4code/WebAPIBasics/Middleware/MultipleMiddleware/README.md

-# Terminal Middleware
+﻿# Multiple Middleware

-Example of a [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0) delegate that is the terminal (last) middleware in the pipeline and runs for all requests to the API regardless of request URL.
+Example of a multiple [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0) delegates in the pipeline and runs for all requests to the API regardless of request URL.

 ## Explaination